ppfeufer/aa-forum/README.md

 - Personal Messages.
     - Optional Discord PM for new personal messages.<br>
       This feature is disabled by default, can be enabled by each user in their forum profile.
-Needs one of the following applications installed:<br>
+Needs one of the following applications installed:
         - [discordproxy]
         - [AA-Discordbot]